mendesbarreto/go-my-coffe-shop/README.md

 # go-my-coffe-shop

-I will try to build a simple backend for a coffee shop in go
+The idea is to test technologies and build a simple backend for a coffee shop.

 ### Run the project